 Explore the Caves:

-The Upper Mustang region is home to several ancient caves, some of which date back to prehistoric times.
+Furthermore, the Upper Mustang region is home to several ancient caves, some of which date back to prehistoric times.
 You can explore the caves and see the ancient paintings and carvings on the walls.

 Visit the Monasteries:

-There are several Buddhist monasteries along the Upper Mustang trek that you can visit, including the Ghar Gompa, Tsarang Gompa, and Thubchen Gompa.
+In addition, there are several Buddhist monasteries along the Upper Mustang trek that you can visit, including the Ghar Gompa, Tsarang Gompa, and Thubchen Gompa.

 Visit the Chosar Caves:

-The Chosar Caves are a series of ancient caves located near the village of Chosar.
+Moreover, the Chosar Caves are a series of ancient caves located near the village of Chosar.
 You can explore the caves and see the ancient paintings and carvings on the walls.

 Explore the Forbidden Kingdom of Mustang: